Quant-X-Security-Coding-GmbH/QAA_Condition_Number/notation_explanation/notation.md

 < u | A | v >  =  < Au | v >   for all  u,v .

-From this follows that  < v | A | v > =: <A>_v   is a real number for all  v.
+From this follows that  < v | A | v > =: E(A,v)   is a real number for all  v.

-There is an Axiom in Quantum Theory, that <A>_v is the EXPECTED VALUE of observing A repeatedly on the same state v .
+There is an Axiom in Quantum Theory, that E(A,v) is the EXPECTED VALUE of observing A repeatedly on the same state v .